Perkins Smart Brailler

 My RoleI led experience design for the project, collaborating with an industrial designer, and engineers from various disciplines.
 I also developed the package, braille and print instruction manual, and tutorial and game content.

 Perkins School for the Blind is an institution renowned for serving blind and low vision students.
-It also has a products division, known for sponsoring and developing many of the products used by the blind and low vision.
+It also has a product division, known for sponsoring and developing many of the products used by the blind and low vision.
 Classic braille writers (imagine a manual typewriter) were the best and most cost-effective way to learn braille.
 However, these couldn’t compete with the digital distractions that face students and busy teachers.
 Could adding a dash of digital help the classic brailler serve value?
 This project worked with this hypothesis, developing a new braille learning device by enhancing Perkins’ most popular braille writer.

 The project was a case study in working iteratively.
-Throughout the project, we were careful not to spend too much time in design, build, or test phases.
+Throughout the project, we were careful not to spend too much time in the design, build, or test phases.
 Instead, we cycled through each of these activities.
 We’d take our best prototypes to the field, learn what we can from a range of users, then come back to the studio.
 We then discussed what we learned, and went back to the drawing board to tackle whatever was still challenging us.
 These were broad strokes at first, defining the product.
 Later it was solving unique problems and adding refinement.
 At the end of each phase, we’d finalize building prototypes.
-As time went by the prototypes went from paper and foamcore, to 3D printed prototypes, then production assemblies with working hardware.
+As time went by the prototypes went from paper and foamcore to 3D printed prototypes, then production assemblies with working hardware.

 Augmenting an existing device was challenging.
 As anyone who’s rehabbed an old house or classic car knows, retrofitting has its challenges.
 Basic things weren’t basic.
 We needed to develop mechanical-electrical-digital systems to reliably detect the device state: things such as keystrokes on the braille keys, the positioning of the cursor and paper, and the use of a unique “erase” key that mashes erroneous dots back into the paper.